cpuabuse/cards.js-sandbox/apps/cards/README.md

-# cards.js/app
+# cards.js/apps/cards

-An abstraction of an application.
+An abstraction of an application for our cards project.

 ## About